-This is one of the largest ships the comes into San Francisco for Fleet Week.
+This is one of the largest ships that come into San Francisco for Fleet Week.
 It's an aircraft carrier and is open for tours all weekend.
-In the background is the Presidio and the Palace of Fine Arts.
+In the background are the Presidio and the Palace of Fine Arts.

-The event that most people come out for is the air show on Saturday and Sunday from 12:30 to 4pm.
-There are several performances during the three and a half hour show.
+The event that most people come out for is the air show on Friday, Saturday and Sunday from 12 pm to 4 pm.
+There are several performances during the four-hour show.

-Both days, the Air Show finishes with an amazing performance by the Blue Angels.
+All three days, the air show finishes with an amazing performance by the Blue Angels.
 They always start their performance a little after 3pm.
-Even if you have watched them before, you will never forget seeing their performance over the San Francisco Bay.
+Even if you have watched them before, you will never get tired of seeing their performance over the San Francisco Bay.

 This is another shot of the Blue Angels, in the distance, performing over the San Francisco Bay.
 In front is a crowd of people and the sea lions near Pier 39.